Are you sure you want to log out?

 Erceflora is a product that contains the spores of Bacillus clausii, a type of bacteria that is resistant to antibiotics.
 It helps replenish and support the normal flora of the gut.
 Additionally, it is considered a probiotic.
 Indications for probiotics include post-antibiotic use, chronic diarrhea or constipation, and certain vitamin malabsorption disorders.

-You should not use it if you are hypersensitivity to the active ingredient or any of the excipients.
+You should not use it if you are hypersensitive to the active ingredient or any of the other formulated substances.

 During treatment with antibiotics, Erceflora can be administered during the interval between antibiotic administrations.